 Panama Hotel (built in 1911)

-After World War II, suburbanization and freeway construction led many down-towners away.
+Back to our story; after World War II, suburbanization and freeway construction lured many downtowners away from the city's core.
 Many of the business headquarters followed and between the 1930s and '50s, downtown went into steep decline.
 In 1955, slums in the western part of downtown began to be cleared to make way for future skyscraper development.
 Central City East remained ignored.
 The theaters on Broadway began showing Spanish-language films.

 At the same time, gay Angeleno culture began to flower.
 Under Chief William Parker, who served as Los Angeles's chief of police from 1950 until 1966, the LAPD cracked down on homosexuality by raiding gay bars and entrapping gays by paying aspiring Hollywood actors to serve as bait for gays.
 So many arrests occurred that an entire section of the Lincoln Heights jail was reserved for gay inmates, nicknamed the "fruit tank."
 As one of the least desirable parts of town with thousands of men living in residential hotels, Skid Row became home to the 326 on Spring Street catered to "queens."